orbitartprint/bballorbit/src/blog/content/press-break.md

 And then the trap comes — and the play is gone.

 > That’s because breaking a press is rarely a playbook problem.
-> It’s a decision-making problem under pressure."
+> It’s a decision-making problem under pressure.

 In this article, I’ll walk you through a principle-based approach to breaking any full-court press — man-to-man or zone — and explain why focusing on principles and game-like training prepares your players far better than memorizing set plays.